mozilla/gcp-ingestion/docs/ingestion-beam/contextual-services-job.md

 ### `SendRequest`

-This step sends an HTTP GET request to the URL specified by the `reporting_url` attribute in the message.
-To keep track of requests sent by the job for debugging purposes, successful requests will throw a `RequestContentException` and will be routed to the BigQuery error table.
+This step sends a HTTP GET request to the URL specified by the `reporting_url` attribute in the message.
+To keep track of requests sent by the job for debugging purposes, successful requests will throw a `RequestContentException` which will add them to the BigQuery error table (see below).

 ### BigQuery Error Table